labgrid-project/labgrid/doc/configuration.rst

 NetworkSerialPort
 +++++++++++++++++
-A NetworkSerialPort describes a serial port which is exported over the network, usually using RFC2217 or raw tcp.
+A :any:`NetworkSerialPort` describes a serial port which is exported over the network, usually using `RFC2217 <https://datatracker.ietf.org/doc/rfc2217/>`_ or raw tcp.

 .. code-block:: yaml